-Verdana is a font family that was actually invented for use on the Web.
+Trivia: Verdana is a font family that was invented for use on the web.

 Use Serif Fonts for Print

-While serif fonts are hard to read online, they are perfect for print.
+While serif fonts are hard to read online, they are perfect for print and good for headlines.
 If you have print friendly versions of your site, this is the perfect place to use serif fonts.
 The serifs, in print, make it easier to read, as they allow people to differentiate the letters more clearly.
-And because print has a higher resolution, they can be seen more clearly and don't appear to blur together.
+And because print has a higher resolution, they can be seen more clearly and don’t appear to blur together.